lyokha/vim-publish-helper/README.md

 *g:PhHtmlEngine* exists and is equal to *tohtml* then *vimhl* must load plugin *TOhtml*.

-The new attribute *vars* allows loading vim global variables from the original document.
-To turn conditions in the example above on it must be defined as *vars="load_TagHl,PhHtmlEngine=tohtml"*.
-This example shows that variables must be delimited by *commas*, their values are defined after *equal sign*, if the equal sign is missing then the value is supposed to be equal to *1*, *quote signs* around the value and the prefix *g:* before the variable name are missing and will be substituted transparently inside *vimhl*.
+Attribute *vars* allows for loading vim global variables from the original document.
+To turn conditions in the example above on, it must be defined as *vars="load_TagHl,PhHtmlEngine=tohtml"*.
+This example shows that variables must be delimited by *commas*, their values are defined after *equal sign*, if the equal sign is missing then the value is supposed to be equal to *1*, *quote signs* around the value and prefix *g:* before variable names are omitted and will be substituted automatically inside *vimhl*.

 ### Options to choose color scheme